PrisRilla/MTA-Subway-Analysis/README.md

 ## Data Source
 Data is scraped from [MTA Website's Turnstile Data.](http://web.mta.info/developers/turnstile.html)
 The focus of the analysis is to compare passenger behavior pre and post Covid-19 quarantine.
-For this purpose, we will look at 2020's turnstile data vs 2019's data.
+For this purpose, we will examine 2020's turnstile data.
+Please note the following:
+ - The first case of Covid-19 confirmed on 3/1/2020
+ - Closing of non-essential businesses was announced March 20, 2020

 ## Column Information
 ```